WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ## Tiny Types

-^ A concept related to Algebraic Data Types is the concept of Tiny Types or Wrapper Types.
-These are very small, lightweight wrapper classes that we create around primitive data types.
-Like with Algebraic Data Types, a tiny type allows us to create compile time checking of our model.
+^ Related to ADTs is Tiny Types or Wrapper Types

+^ Lightweight wrapper classes around primitive data types.

+^ Compile time checking of the model.

+^ No bare strings or integers.

-^ Rather than using a bare string or integer we create a wrapper around it.
-By doing this, we can ensure that we don't accidentally pass the wrong integer in as a parameter to a function.
-We have type checking that ensures that our types are correct.
+^ Ensures we don't accidentally pass the wrong string or integer to a function.

-^ Tiny Types also provide us a location to hang any validation logic.
-We could for example validate that a string follows a particular pattern (like an email address).
+^ Provides a location to hang validation logic (eg. Email Address)

+^ Enriches Domain

 - Compile time checking of primitives
 - Encapsulates data validation